emanderson811/day-edition/_texts/003day-land.md

 >The wild olive is distinctively our college tree.
 With its sil­ver leaves, its yellow blossoms and its black stems, it shows a perfect combination of our college colors.
 We are thoroughly gratified that Prof. Budd introduced these beautiful trees among the native ones upon the campus.

-In the spring of 1902, on President Beardshear's recommendation, shade trees --90 hard maples and 70 white elms --were planted along what is today known as Stange Road.
-0. C. Simonds was retained in late 1902 to advise on building locations and other matters of campus plan­ning.
+In the spring of 1902, on President Beardshear's recommendation, shade trees -- 90 hard maples and 70 white elms -- were planted along what is today known as Stange Road.
+O. C. Simonds was retained in late 1902 to advise on building locations and other matters of campus plan­ning.
 His contributions are covered in the section "Campus Planning."
 He also supervised installation of new plantings.

 Responsibility for the maintenance of the Public Grounds was assigned to the head of the Horticulture department by the Board in July 1904 but in August of the same year a Public Grounds committee was estab­lished to supervise the care and development of the grounds.